Top 50 Best End of the World Movies In 2025 [Apocalypse Movies To Watch]

 Average

-No wonder then that 'Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb' was nominated for Academy Awards for Best Picture, Best Director, Best Adapted Screenplay, and Best Actor (Peter Sellers) at the time.
+It's no surprise that 'Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb' earned Academy Award nominations for Best Picture, Best Director, Best Adapted Screenplay, and Best Actor (Peter Sellers).

 2